-Under the terms and subject to the conditions contained in an underwriting agreement dated April 24, 2003, we have agreed to sell to the underwriters named below, for whom Credit Suisse First Boston LLC, Lehman Brothers Inc., Credit Lyonnais Securities (USA) Inc., BMO Nesbitt Burns Corp., Gerard Klauer Mattison & Co., Inc., ABN AMRO Rothschild LLC, D.A.
-Davidson & Co., NatCity Investments, Inc. and Scotia Capital (USA) Inc. are acting as representatives, the following respective numbers of shares of common stock:
+Under the terms and subject to the conditions contained in an underwriting agreement dated , 2003, we have agreed to sell to the underwriters named below, for whom Credit Suisse First Boston LLC, Lehman Brothers Inc., ABN AMRO Incorporated, BMO Nesbitt Burns Corp., Scotia Capital (USA) Inc., U.S. Bancorp Piper Jaffray Inc. and Wells Fargo Brokerage Services, LLC are acting as representatives, the following respective principal amounts of the notes: